otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 must distinguish between when a new long-term public key represents a new device or the retirement of the previous key.

-#### Problem 2: Multiple OTR wire protocol versions
+#### Problem 2: Multiple OTR protocol versions

-Should pre-keys also contain information about which OTR wire protocol they belong to?
+Should pre-keys also contain information about which OTR protocol they belong to?
 Otherwise, how would we in the future allow OTRv4 and OTRv5 pre-keys?
 Should servers be required to provide an API to allow asking for pre-keys for specific OTR versions?
 Is this something possible to implement using only XEPs